unified-doc/unified-doc/specs.md

 > **Note**: In JS, it is easy to create `content` from string, `File` or `Blob` objects.

 ### `doc.filename`
 A `doc` is usually associated with a `file` to store and share `content`.
-A `filename` is a string that represents the name of this `file`.
+A `filename` is a string representing the name of this `file`.
 The `doc` will use the `filename` to infer the mime type for the associated `content`.
 This then determines how the `content` will be parsed.
 If a mime type cannot be inferred, we set it to `text/plain` as a default value.
 The following shows the behaviors between `filename` and inferred mime types:

 ```js
 const file0 = 'file.html'; // text/html